Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 live on top of the reliable transmission layer.
 This is part of the legacy of the "overlay network" model.

-For the purposes of this document, "I", "me", and "my" refer to the user of this API.
-"You" and "your" refer to the implementer of the API.
+For the purposes of this document, "I", "me", "my", and "up" refer to the user of this API.
+"You", "your", and "down" refer to the implementer of the API.
 "Payload" is an opaque blob for you;
 the term is approximately equal to "PDU".